-A mixed pallet consists of a load carrier loaded with packages with different item numbers and which make up less than 50% of a load.
-This type of pallet requires manual sorting in the automation and shall be avoided.
+A mixed pallet consists of a load carrier loaded with packages that have different item numbers and make up less than 50% of a load.
+This type of pallet requires manual sorting in the automation and should be avoided.

 Intermediate layers